Ataur Rahman Khan: Early life

-Ataur Rahman Khan was born on 1 July 1905/1907 at Balia village, Dhamrai Thana, Dhaka District, East Bengal, British India.
-He pgraduated from Pogose School in Dhaka in 1924.
+Ataur Rahman Khan was born on 1 July 1905 at Balia village, Dhamrai Thana, Dhaka District, East Bengal, British India.
+He graduated from Pogose School in Dhaka in 1924.
 He then graduated from Jagannath College in 1927.
-He obtained bachelor's degree in economics and law from the University of Dhaka in 1930 and 1936 respectively.
+He obtained a bachelor's degree in economics and law from the University of Dhaka in 1930 and 1936 respectively.

 Career

 Khan joined the Dhaka District Bar in 1937.
-He then joined the judicial branch of the Civil Service as a Munsiff in 1942 where he worked until 1944.
+He then joined the judicial branch of the Civil Service as a munsiff in 1942 where he worked until 1944.
 He joined the Krishak Praja Samiti and served as the secretary of the Dhaka District unit.
 In 1944, he joined the All India Muslim League.
-He served as the Vice President of the Manikganj unit of the Muslim League.
+He served as the vice president of the Manikganj unit of the Muslim League.
 Khan joined the creation of the Awami Muslim League in 1949 and served as its vice-president until 1964.
-He was a leader of the Sarbadaliya Chhatra Sangram Parishad who played the lead role in the Bengali Language movement in 1952 for making Bengali Language a state language of Pakistan.
+He was a leader of the Sarbadaliya Chhatra Sangram Parishad, which played the leading role in the Bengali language movement in 1952 for making the Bengali language a state language of Pakistan.

-In 1954, Khan was the joint convenor of the United Front which won the Provincial election.
+In 1954, Khan was the joint convenor of the United Front which won the provincial election.
 He himself was elected to the East Bengal Legislative Assembly and made the Ministry of Civil Supplies in the United Front government under A. K. Fazlul Huq.
 In 1955, He was elected to the Constituent Assembly of Pakistan.
 From 1955 to 1956, he was the leader of the opposition in the East Pakistan Provincial Assembly.